 Your tour will be confirmed when we receive your signed contract and a deposit by the due date listed on the contract.
 Deposits are non-refundable.
 Full payment is due prior to or upon your arrival.

 Cancellations: Please notify us immediately if you need to cancel your group’s scheduled guided tour.
 If you cancel your tour, any payment you have made will be applied as credit to a future visit or credit in our Museum Store.

 Changes: Please notify us immediately if you need to change your tour date, tour time or if your group changes in size by more than 5 people.
 We will make every effort to accommodate your changes.
 If your change results in an over-payment, we will apply the excess to a future visit or as credit in our Museum Store.
 If your change results in an underpayment, the additional amount will be due upon your arrival.

 Late Arrivals: Please make every effort to arrive on time.
 Due to limited space in our entry areas, tour groups arriving early may be asked to wait outside the Museum until their scheduled tour time.
 If your group arrives late, we may not be able to extend your tour past the previously scheduled departure time, although we will make an effort to do so if possible.
 If your group is unavoidably delayed, please notify us immediately with your estimated time of arrival so that we can best prepare to accommodate your group.
 You may do this by calling the Admission Desk at 215-925-2800, ext.
 130.

 We know that a visit to our Museum is a very valuable and educational experience for students.
-To help you arrange a trip for your class, we are offering two special reduced cost tour opportunities.
+To help you arrange a trip for your class, we are offering a special reduced cost tour opportunity.
 Please read below and contact the person listed.